Ciryl Gane

-Ciryl Romain Jacky Gane (born April 12, 1990) is a French professional mixed martial artist, actor and former Muay Thai fighter.
-He currently competes in the Heavyweight division of the Ultimate Fighting Championship (UFC), where he is a former Interim UFC Heavyweight Champion.
+Ciryl Romain Gane (born April 12, 1990) is a French professional mixed martial artist, actor, and former Muay Thai fighter.
+He currently competes in the Heavyweight division of the Ultimate Fighting Championship (UFC), where he is the current UFC Heavyweight Champion.
 A professional since 2014, Gane has also formerly competed for TKO Major League MMA where he was the Heavyweight Champion.
-As of June 24, 2025, he is #1 in the UFC heavyweight rankings.
+As of September 22, 2026, he is #11 in the UFC men's pound-for-pound rankings.

 Early life

 Gane was born in La Roche-sur-Yon in the Vendée department.
 His paternal family has roots in the French overseas department of Guadeloupe.
 His father, Romain Gane was a bus driver, and footballer in the Division d'Honneur.
 As a youth, Ciryl played football and basketball.
 Despite his sporting talent, he decided to work in sales at a furniture store and he joined a work-study program in Paris.
 During this time, a former classmate introduced him to Muay Thai.